Panah Ali Khan: Ancestry

-Panah Ali Khan was from the Sarijali branch of the clan of Javanshir, who with their associate clan of Otuz-Iki (meaning thirty-two in Azerbaijani) had for long been rivals of the Yirmi-Dört (meaning twenty-four in Azerbaijani) and Ziyadoghlu Qajars of Ganja, whose chiefs had been official rulers of Karabakh since Safavid times.
-His father's name was Ibrahim Agha Javanshir but information on his further ancestry is quite complicated.
+Panah Ali Khan was from the Sarijali branch of the Javanshir clan, who with their associate clan of Otuz-Iki (meaning 'thirty-two' in Turkic) had long been rivals of the Yirmi-Dört (meaning 'twenty-four' in Turkic) and Ziyadoghlu Qajars of Ganja, whose chiefs had been official rulers of Karabakh since Safavid times.
+His father's name was Ibrahim Agha Javanshir, but information on his further ancestry is quite complicated.

-According to Mirza Adigozal bey, Panah Ali's paternal great-grandfather and namesake Panah Ali bey served at the headquarters of the governors (beglarbegs) of the Karabakh-Ganja province in the early 17th century, at the time when the region was directly controlled by the Safavid Empire of Iran.
+According to Mirza Adigozal Bey, Panah Ali's paternal great-grandfather and namesake Panah Ali Bey served at the headquarters of the governors (beglarbegs) of the Karabakh-Ganja province in the early 17th century, at the time when the region was directly controlled by the Safavid Empire of Iran.
 He soon retired, married a woman from the Javanshir clan of Karabakh and had a son by the name of Ali (nicknamed Sarija Ali).
 They lived in their estate located in Arasbar (Arasbaran) but also owned land in Tartar and the northern shores of the Aras River.
-The Arasbar estate was rebuilt into a castle during Sarija Ali's son Ibrahim Khalil's lifetime and has been known as Ibrahim Khalil Galasi since.
+The Arasbar estate was rebuilt into a castle during Sarija Ali's son Ibrahim Khalil's lifetime and has been known as Ibrahim Khalil Galasi (fort) since.

-However, the aforementioned information is contested by different sources, namely Mir Mehdi Khazani who names Panah Ali khan's grandfather as Ibrahim Sultan (head of tribe c.
-1672) and great-grandfather as Budagh Sultan (head of tribe c.
+However, the aforementioned information is contradicted by different sources, namely Mir Mehdi Khazani, who names Panah Ali Khan's grandfather as Ibrahim Sultan (head of the tribe c.
+1672) and great-grandfather as Budagh Sultan (head of the tribe c.
 1628).
 Azerbaijani historian E. B. Shukurzade proposes Panah Ali Agha (I) as his grandfather and Ibrahim Khalil Agha (I) as his great-grandfather.
 However, in all versions his father is the same.
-Panah Ali had two brothers, elder Fazlali bey, and younger Behbud Ali bey.
+Panah Ali had two brothers, elder Fazl Ali Bey, and younger Behbud Ali Bey.